Last Updated on

 The government of Finland ran a small budget deficit in 2017 and has had a budget deficit for every year since 2009.
 However, the track record of government spending in the years before the financial crisis shows that the government of Finland has implemented the classic pattern of good budget management.

 The government produced heavy budget surpluses during boom years and ran deficits during difficult years in order to pump extra money into the economy.
-The fact that the government has clearly implemented prudent policies over the years increases trader confidence and keeps the credit rating high.
+The fact that the government has clearly implemented prudent policies over the years increases investor confidence and keeps the credit rating high.

 Another encouraging factor when considering investing in Finnish national debt is the country’s track record in increasing its income.
 Finland has only experienced a fall in GDP in one year of this century: 2009.